carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 ```

 Note that we can use `list_item` block type to be able to add custom attributes (e.g. `class`) to the `<li>` tag and add child blocks.

 For the list items with no children we can add any other block type, `link` in our example, and it will be wrapped into the `<li>` tag.

-So our rendered HTML will look like this:
+The rendered HTML will look like this:
 ```html
 <nav id="nav">
     <ol class="nav-primary">